PGP

 Extra: Uploading the Key to Azure Key-Vault

-, extra care must be taken to ensure it is in multi-line format and that the Azure CLI is used to while uploading.
+In order to upload the key as a secret to Azure Key-Vault, extra care must be taken to ensure it is in multi-line format and that the Azure CLI is used to while uploading.

 See my other blog post https://www.tarunrajnish.com/blog/uploading-multi-line-secrets-to-azure-key-vault/ for more information.